-Experts often rely on a formula called the body mass index to determine if person is overweight.
+Experts often rely on a formula called the body mass index (BMI) to determine if a person is overweight.
 The BMI estimates your level of body fat based on your height and weight.

-The risk of many medical problems is higher for adults who have excess body fat and fall into the overweight groups
+The risk of many medical problems is higher for adults who have excess body fat and fall into the overweight groups.

 Klein S, Fabbrini E, Romijn JA.
 Obesity.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 36.

-Review Date: 8/19/2013
+Review Date: 8/17/2014

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.